 Discover New Zealand’s West Coast on a small group tour from Franz Josef to Christchurch.
 Explore scenic roads, hidden gems, and breathtaking landscapes.

-Devils Punch Bowl - This walking track takes about 1 hour, with a gradual incline (including steps) leading to a spectacular 131-meter tall waterfall.
+Devils Punch Bowl - This walking track takes about 1 hour, with a gradual incline (including steps) leading to a powerful 131-meter tall waterfall.
 The fitness level required is low to moderate as you walk through the bush and native beech forest.

 - Lake Lyndon - Next, we stop at Lake Lyndon.
 Nestled at the base of Porters Pass, Lyndon, or Te Hāpua Waikawa, is popular among jet boaters, bird watchers, and adventurous swimmers.
 It is known as one of the colder lakes in the area.

-- Christchurch - After a day full of exploration, we enter the Canterbury region and head towards Christchurch.
+- Christchurch - After a day of exploration, we enter the Canterbury region and head towards Christchurch.
 Relax and unwind after a wonderful day exploring the Southern Alps and West Coast.
 With a camera roll full of memories, this day will surely be one to boast about!

 Please note additional stops are considered for restroom breaks.* These two stops are only made if there are travelers booked with the Greymouth to Christchurch TranzAlpine train service.